 Controlled vocabularies are preferred terms that you can use to describe your dataset.
 Controlled vocabularies help others to find your datasets but also facilitate meta-analysis within datasets and interoperability of multiple datasets in repositories.

 Some disciplines have well-established controlled vocabularies while others do not.
-You can look for your discipline in this directory of metadata vocabularies, or see the select examples below.
+You can look for options in your discipline by reviewing some of the examples below.

 It is always preferable to use a metadata standard and/or controlled vocabulary to describe your data, but if these are not available, README files are a good alternative.
 Good practices for README files include (see the Cornell University Guide to Writing "Readme" Style Metadata for more information):